AlaskaAirlines/auro-avatar/docs/partials/api.md

 </auro-accordion>

-### Theme Support
+## Restyle Component with CSS Variables

-The component may be restyled using the following code sample and changing the values of the following token(s).
+The component may be restyled by changing the values of the following token(s).

 <!-- AURO-GENERATED-CONTENT:START (CODE:src=./../src/styles/tokens.scss) -->
 <!-- AURO-GENERATED-CONTENT:END -->